Are you thinking about downsizing your home, but aren’t quite sure how to do it? Downsizing your home offers many benefits.

 6. Maximize Your Vertical Space

-After you sell your home to this company and move into your smaller home, the first thing you want to think about is maximizing your vertical space.
+After you sell your house and move into your smaller home, the first thing you want to think about is maximizing your vertical space.

 Here are some tips to help you make the most of your vertical space: